 - Are You Trying to Lose Weight? – If you are, protein demands will be higher, or maybe I should say more important.
 Many people believe just the opposite – that you should have more protein if you are trying to put on muscle.
 While this might be true to an extent, in a hypercaloric environment, protein is spared much more than in a calorie restricted one.

-Given all the variables, it’s not possible to give a blanket recommendation on how much protein is too much per day.
+Given all the variables, it’s not possible to give a blanket statement on how much protein is too much.
 Anyone giving you a number is simply making an educated guess.
 If you want that number, you are going to have to eat a controlled diet and then test for urea content.
 Your kidneys are responsible for the excretion of urea, and elevated levels usually mean more protein is being consumed than can be used.
 Even still, urea is just one of many markers to check for.